 Pillars of Eternity Mac Review

 Funded through a Kickstarter campaign in 2012, Pillars of Eternity promised a return to classic RPGs such as Baldur’s Gate and Icewind Dale.
-Created by Obsidian Entertainment and featuring a team with plenty of experience creating top-tier games, the campaign blew past its original funding goal, the Mac & Linux version stretch goals, and many others on their way to raising almost $4 million, making it the highest funded game ever on Kickstarter at the time.
+Created by Obsidian Entertainment and featuring a team with plenty of experience creating top-tier games, the campaign blew past its original funding goal, raising almost $4 million and making it the highest funded game ever on Kickstarter at the time.

-In addition to the Mac/Linux ports, stretch goals included the creation of more races, classes, regions, gameplay modes and much more.
+In addition to Mac and Linux ports, stretch goals included the creation of more races, classes, regions, gameplay modes and much more.
 Released simultaneously on all three platforms in March 2015, the game has garnered praise for delivering exactly what it promised: an old-fashioned RPG with the additional elements and depth a Mature rating allows.
-Does the Mac version live up to this billing?
+Does Pillars of Eternity for Mac live up to this billing?
 Read on to find out.

 When our fearless leader Ric asked me to review this game, I had some trepidation.
 You see, I’m not an RPG guy.
 My friends in high school played D&D but I never got into it.
 RPGs were never my thing.

 But I researched the game, which I had heard of, and it looked and sounded interesting.
 So I told Ric that while he might want someone with more RPG experience to review it if he wanted me to, I’d do it.
 A couple of days later I got the code and was off on my first role-playing adventure.

 Pillars is set in the world of Eora, in the nation of Dyrwood, and you will get to know it well.
 Staying true to the genre, you start by building your character: you’ll choose your gender, one of six races, one of eleven classes, assign your attribute points, pick a culture, adjust your appearance and give yourself a name (and your animal companion if you have one).
 As this might imply, you can spend a lot of time just creating your character.